Finomnis/AdventOfCode2021/README.md

 - Copy input data to `input_data`
 - Add a new solver as `src/solvers/dayXX.rs`
-- Add the solver to the compilation in `src/solvers/mod.rs`
-- Register the solver in the command line tool, in `src/main.rs`
+- Register the solver in `src/main.rs`

 Then, populate the solver with: